rfdonnelly/rvs/README.md

 [![Build Status](https://travis-ci.org/rfdonnelly/rvs.svg?branch=master)](https://travis-ci.org/rfdonnelly/rvs)

-Rvs (pronounced r-v-s) is a library for defining random variables using a simple DSL (Domain Specific Language).
+Rvs (pronounced r-v-s) is a C API library for defining and evaluating random variables using a simple DSL (Domain Specific Language).

-## Syntax
+## Rvs Syntax

 The syntax for the Rvs DSL is a series of C-like assignment statements.
-These statements both declare and initialize a variable.
+These statements both declare and define a variable.

 ```C
 <indentifier> = <expression>;